 The 1980's, although memorable for a lot of bad clothing, also produced VHS, music CD's and MTV.
 Even though most of us no longer "want my MTV" it ushered in the music video.
 But, far more important milestones of the 80's are the introductions of Apple and Microsoft.
 1984 marked the beginning of the forever imprint of Steve Jobs.
 After Apple Lisa bombed (1983), Jobs introduced us to the first Macintosh computer (1984) and the world forever changed.
 To give you more perspective the only computers back then that could do what Apple has since put into brief cases and book bags were super computers that cost 300k.
 I know because my Ai design class toured a studio in Miami that had one (the only other's in Florida were at Disney).
 These computers could erase a blemish from a model or a telephone wire from the skyline and we were simply amazed by the technology.
 But even then few of us thought we'd ever have the privilage of working on such a device and now I'm blogging to you from one.
 In '85 Microsoft released the first Windows 1.0 operating system and Bill Gates began to leave his indelible impression on our lives.
 In 1989 the Berlin Wall came down marking the "beginning of the end" for the communist rulers in Eastern Europe.

 In the 1990's the World Wide Web and Internet protocol (HTTP) and WWW language (HTML) was created by Tim Berners-Lee.
 Considered the main developer of the World Wide Web, he is the unsung hero of our lives.
 He not only invented it, he made it free.
 He is currently the Director of the World Wide Web Consortium, the group that sets technical standards for the Web.
-His book is entitled, Weaving the Web
+His book is entitled, Weaving the Web.

 The world's at your fingertips!
+Stop dropping the ball! |

 In 2000 the Internet did not have a melt down, despite forecasts, and DVDs were introduced.
 Over the last few years we've hit so many more milestones.
 Too many to really name, but note - we're no longer read books, news or magazines on paper.
 Yes, the world is a far different place.